Dear Space Optimization Experts

 I'm interested in Keg-Flow, but do I really need the guard rails as well? - Jeff L.

 To guard rail, or not to guard rail?
 Not to quote The Bard, but when our customers ask us about flowing round objects such as kegs, that truly is the question.
 In general, we don’t suggest using guard rails when flowing objects because they cause unnecessary friction during the flowing process, and can slow down or stop your objects from flowing altogether.
 However, the exception to this “rule” is when flowing round objects.
-The most common time we encounter this exception is with our beer wholesaler customers, who use flow rack to store their kegs.
+The most common time we encounter this exception is with our beer wholesaler customers, who use flow racks to store their kegs.
 However, just because a customer is storing a keg does not automatically make them a good candidate to use guard rails in their storage.
 There are three questions our experts must ask before we make a suggestion to install guard rails.

 1. FIFO or static?